About

 Founding President

-Tong was an Ash Center Research fellow at the Harvard Kennedy School.
-Previously, Tong worked to promote California’s economic development, trade and employment services.
-She was the Director of California’s Office of Trade and Investment in Taipei, Taiwan, and served as Assistant Secretary for International Trade in the California Trade and Commerce Agency.
-Tong has worked for the California State Senate Minority Leader’s Office as the Chief Asian American Affairs Advisor.
-Tong was awarded a Coro Public Affairs Fellowship and was the Chairperson of the Los Angeles County Community Action Board.
-Tong was also a television anchor and reporter for China TV, a Los Angeles-based international television station.
-In 2017, Chiling Tong was named Advocate of the Year by the Minority Business Development Agency due to her significant contribution to minority business development.
+Tong was an Ash Center Research Fellow at Harvard Kennedy School.
+Previously, she worked to promote California’s economic development, trade, and employment services.
+She served as Director of California’s Office of Trade and Investment in Taipei, Taiwan, and Assistant Secretary for International Trade in the California Trade and Commerce Agency.
+She also worked for the California State Senate Minority Leader’s Office as the Chief Asian American Affairs Advisor.

 Joel Szabat